conduktor/conduktor-gateway-demos/chaos/Readme.md

     --topic conduktorTopicSchema
 ```

-Conduktor Gateway exposes a REST API to configure the chaos features.
+Conduktor Gateway exposes a REST API to configure interceptors.

 The command below will create a `simulate invalid schema Id` interceptor against the virtual cluster `someCluster`.
 This instructs Conduktor Gateway to inject Schema Ids into messages, simulating a situation where clients cannot deserialize messages with the schema information provided.

 ```bash
 docker-compose exec kafka-client \
   curl \